-BUSI 1010 CONTEMPORARY ISSUES IN BUSINESS ADMINISTRATION I (1) LEC.
+BUSI 1010 PROFESSIONAL DEVELOPMENT IN BUSINESS I (1) LEC.
 1. Exposure to various topics relative to business administration.
 For Business majors, should be taken during student's first academic year.

-BUSI 2010/2013 CONTEMPORARY ISSUES IN BUSINESS ADMINISTRATION II (1) LEC.
+BUSI 2010/2013 PROFESSIONAL DEVELOPMENT IN BUSINESS II (1) LEC.
 1. Orientation to business administration.
 Business majors should take during student's second academic year.